saptak/saptak.github.io/_posts/2025-03-23-mastering-long-term-agentic-memory-with-langgraph.md

 email_agent = email_agent.compile(store=store)
 ```

-## Best Practices for Long-Term Memory in Langgraph
+## Best Practices for Long-Term Memory in LangGraph

 Based on real-world implementations and the latest research, here are some best practices for implementing memory in your agents: